Visualization for Human-Centered AI Tools: Motivating HCAI Tools

 UX research is a data-driven endeavor with multiple sources of rich data that needs to be correlated and analyzed in unison---primarily video recorded of participants using a novel software tool, but also their spoken language, mouse cursor movements, and facial expressions and body language.
 The uxSense tool takes a radical approach by proposing to use computer vision and action labeling AI models to derive abstract \textit{data streams} from this video and audio data.
 The motivation is that rather than trying to painstakingly analyze all this data manually, the UX analyst is better served by state-of-the-art AI models running classification at scale and then presenting the raw results to the user. \autoref{fig:uxsense} shows the main uxSense interface, with both (a) a video playback window, (b) a transcript, (c) analyst annotation, and a coordinated timeline of data streams on the bottom half of the screen.
 In this way, the user can access a wealth of preprocessed data that reduces their cognitive load while retaining the raw video and audio.

-We asked five UX professionals from U.S.\ tech companies to use the tool to analyze a usability session involving a commercial software application.
+The research involved five UX professionals from U.S.\ tech companies to use the tool to analyze a usability session involving a commercial software application.
 Participants felt that the preprocessing filters provided by uxSense would significantly ease their daily work by providing a high-level overview of the data and pinpointing areas of interest.
 However, a key feedback had to do with the \textit{trustworthiness} of the models, which may preclude users from accepting it wholesale.

 \paragraph{HCAI Tool Characteristics.}